usnistgov/FederalProfile-8259A/_8259-Control/logical.md

 - Establish policies and procedures governing the security and privacy requirements that must be included in the manufacturer's third-party contractual agreements that involve access to, and/or the use of, the IoT devices by third parties
 - Establish policies and procedures:
   - Describing the risk evaluation requirements and practices for requested IoT devices, and descriptions for how risk levels will be established for the level of risk the device brings into the system.
-NOTE: Often the IoT devices will be used within large systems built for the government, so the interface to the IoT device within the system will need to be used based on the risk levels within the system, and for the risk the IoT device presents to the system.
+    - NOTE: Often the IoT devices will be used within large systems built for the government, so the interface to the IoT device within the system will need to be used based on the risk levels within the system, and for the risk the IoT device presents to the system.
-  - Detailing the documentation requirements for third-party disclosure of IOT device use and data from the manufacturer, and the required types of security and privacy reviews of those disclosures and the related manufacturer documentation to collect that describe those disclosures, that must be performed by each agency.
+  - Detailing the documentation requirements for third-party disclosure of IoT device use and data from the manufacturer, and the required types of security and privacy reviews of those disclosures and the related manufacturer documentation to collect that describe those disclosures, that must be performed by each agency.
   - Detailing the acceptable and unacceptable types of contractors (based upon related risk factors such as data use, location of the contractors, etc.), and the acceptable and unacceptable types of data sent out from the device (e.g., personal data, intellectual property, data impacting homeland security, etc.).
   - Detailing any requirements for the IoT device manufacturer to ensure they are using FedRamp-approved cloud service providers for their back-end cloud service platform.
   - Details for working with IoT device manufacturers on possible modification of IoT device interface capabilities for the agency considering use of the manufacturer's IoT device.